-What Your Headache is Telling You
+What The Location of Your Headache is Telling You

 Man with a headache, pressing on temples